 In order to receive and potentially sign for mailings, your registered agent must have a physical address somewhere in Mississippi.

-You’ll choose a registered agent when you file a Certificate of Formation with Mississippi.
+To form an LLC in the state of Mississippi, you’ll choose a registered agent when you file a Certificate of Formation with Mississippi.
 Alternatively, an LLC formation service can take care of this for you if you’d prefer.

 You can file a Certificate of Formation and choose a registered agent online: